Teysuno (pronounced tay-sun-oh) is a chemotherapy drug made up of the following drugs:

-- Tegafur – the body changes tegafur into a common chemotherapy drug called fluorouracil
+- tegafur – the body changes tegafur into a common chemotherapy drug called fluorouracil

-- Oteracil – this protects normal cells and so reduces the side effects
+- oteracil – this protects normal cells and so reduces the side effects

-How it works
+How teysuno works

 Teysuno is one of a group of chemotherapy drugs known as the anti metabolites.
 These stop cells making and repairing DNA.
 Cancer cells need to make and repair DNA in order to grow and multiply.

-How you have it
+How you have teysuno

 Teysuno is a capsule.
 You take the capsules twice a day, morning and evening.
 Swallow them whole with plenty of water.
 You should take the capsules either an hour before eating or an hour after eating.

 You should take the right dose, not more or less.

 Never stop taking a cancer drug without talking to your specialist first.

 You take teysuno twice a day for 21 days (3 weeks).
 You then don’t take it for a week.
 This is one cycle of treatment.
 Then your next cycle of treatment starts.